Rabbi Shahar Colt

 Since 2015, Rabbi Shahar Colt has been serving Dorshei Tzedek as the Director of Congregational Learning.
 In this role, she directs the school, oversees youth and family programs, teaches adult learning classes, and interfaces with synagogue committees and events wherever education supports the life of the congregation.

 Devora loves exploring the joy and wonder of Jewish tradition and community with our youngest students and their families through traditional and innovative liturgy, song, stories, games, art and more.
 Raised in the suburbs of Philadelphia, she attended Jewish day schools and summer camps.
 After graduating from Mount Holyoke College, Devora served with City Year Boston in a K-8 school in Roxbury, worked in various area synagogues, and is currently enrolled in the Masters of Jewish Education at Hebrew College.
-Devora and her wife Stephanie live in Newton with their inquisitive and extroverted child, Yona Aliza.
+Devora and her wife Stephanie live in Newton with their inquisitive and extroverted children, Teddy, Yona, and Anna.

 Kitah Alef (First Grade)

-My name is Talia Cohen and I am so excited to be joining the Dorshei Tzedek staff as Kitah Alef teacher this year!
+My name is Talia Cohen and I am so excited to be returning to the Dorshei Tzedek staff as Kitah Alef teacher this year!
 I graduated with a degree in Psychological & Brain Sciences and Children’s Studies from Washington University in St. Louis in 2016.
 Currently, I work as a Clinical Research Assistant in the Schizophrenia & Bipolar Disorder Program at McLean Hospital.
-As a new Bostonian, I am excited to be a part of the welcoming community at Dorshei.
+I am excited to be a part of the welcoming community at Dorshei.
 I look forward to bringing my passion for Jewish traditions and love of the Jewish holidays to the Kitah Alef “Jewish Calendar” curriculum.

 Kitah Bet (Second Grade)